ArkDes

 Commoning The Heritage

-The projectCommoning The Heritage‘ (För allmänt bruk) in Robertsfors, part of ArkDespractice-oriented research initiative in 2023, centers on the question: “How can the inherited environment become a living part of the future?”
+The projectCommoning The Heritage‘ (För allmänt bruk) in Robertsfors, part of ArkDespractice-based research initiative in 2023, centers on the question: “How can the inherited environment become a living part of the future?”.
 This project highlights the importance of shared cultural environments, which carry both history and identity, in societal development and expansion.

 In Västerbotten, amidst extensive industrial development and the establishment of the Norrbotniabanan railway, there’s a growing need for public spaces, and existing buildings could gain new value.
 The cultural environment provides a historical anchor, serving as a legacy that the new elements relate to and eventually become a part of.